georgjz/georgjz.github.io/_drafts/saa03.md

 ## Handcrafting a Sprite
 Before we start, let me state that this is **not** the best way to create graphic assets for the SNES.
 There are a lot of tools on the web that will automatically convert assets in jpg, png, bmp, or any other format to 2bpp/4bpp for you.
 I will link some common tools in the *Links and Reference* section at the end of this article.

-Since the victory of Sonicfox at Evo 2018 is all the rage right now,  will recreate the face of Super Kai from *Dragon Ball Z: Super Butouden 3*.
+Since the victory of [Sonicfox at Evo 2018][3] is all the rage right now,  will recreate the face of Super Kai from *Dragon Ball Z: Super Butouden 3*.
 I am a horrible pixel artist, so I won't take you through all steps of creating pixel arts, there are more than enough tutorials and guide around on the web.
 So, here are the finished sprites:

 <figure>
     <a href="{{ "/assets/snesaa/03/saa03_superkai01.png" | absolute_url }}">